OSGeo/OSGeoLive-doc/en/quickstart/otb_quickstart.rst

 Perform segmentation with Monteverdi
 ================================================================================

-* Start Monteverdi from its icon from the directory "XXX" on the desktop
+* Start Monteverdi from its icon from the Spatial Tools folder on the desktop
 * Select an raster image, using :menuselection:`File --> Open Dataset --> /home/user/otb/qb_RoadExtract.tif`
 * Go to the :menuselection:`Filtering --> Mean Shift clustering`
 * Select the input raster image (Reader0) from the input window selection